 Carver went on to become a prominent scientific expert and one of the most famous African Americans of his time.
 Carver achieved international fame in political and professional circles.
 President Theodore Roosevelt admired his work and sought his advice on agricultural matters in the United States.

 Carver was also recognized abroad for his scientific expertise.
 In 1916, he was made a member of the British Royal Society of Arts — a rare honor for an American.
 Carver also advised Indian leader Mahatma Gandhi on matters of agriculture and nutrition.

 Carver used his celebrity to promote scientific causes for the remainder of his life.
 He wrote a syndicated newspaper column and toured the nation, speaking on the importance of agricultural innovation and the achievements at Tuskegee.

-The George Washington Carver Museum and Cultural Center is in Austin, Texas
+George Washington Carver Museum, Cultural and Genealogy Center

 In addition to the museum, Carver also established the George Washington Carver Foundation at Tuskegee, with the aim of supporting future agricultural research.

-A project to erect a national monument in Carver's honor also began before his death.
-Harry S. Truman, then a senator from Missouri, sponsored a bill in favor of a monument during World War II.
-Supporters of the bill argued that the wartime expenditure was warranted because the monument would promote patriotic fervor among African-Americans and encourage them to enlist in the military.
+Supporters of the bill argued that the wartime expenditure was warranted because the monument would promote patriotic fervor among African Americans and encourage them to enlist in the military.
 The bill passed unanimously in both houses.

-These honors attest to George Washington Carver's enduring legacy as an icon of African-American achievement, and of American ingenuity more broadly.
+These honors attest to Carver's enduring legacy as an icon of African American achievement, and of American ingenuity more broadly.
 Carver's life has come to symbolize the transformative potential of education, even for those born into the most unfortunate and difficult of circumstances.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!